 Census block 2057 (block group 2, census tract 310.07) south of US 380 has a minority population of approximately 97 percent (total population of 34 persons) and census block 2026 (block group 2, census tract 314.20) has a minority population of approximately 67 percent (total population of 3 persons).
-The cluster of three potential residential displacements on FM 546 west of Almeta Lane are not within census block 2026.
 Census block 2057 is contiguous with the McKinney Future Parkland south of US 380 owned by the City of McKinney.
 Census block 2002 (block group 2, census tract 309.03) has a minority population of approximately 93 percent (total population of 269 persons) and includes the McKinney Airport Center (completed in 2021 and partially occupied) in addition to several undeveloped properties.